alize2e/subset-generation/README.md

 # Formalization of subset generation with Lean 4.

+BinVal:
+- functions `binVal` and `binValOne` that treat `Subset n`s as numbers in binary (with the lsb on the left) and output those numbers in base ten
+- proofs about `binVal` and `binValOne`
+- proof `dec1` which could be helpful to prove termination of `genIt` in first case

 ConvertGrayPlainIt:
 - functions `φ` and `ψ` such that (although I have not proven this)
   - `(Subset.grayIt n).map Subset.φ = Subset.genIt n`